-Part I opens with a photo of a smiling Akiane Age 7 and the quote by Akiane “The truth is still the truth even if it stutters.”
+Part I opens with a photo of a smiling Akiane at the age of seven and the quote by Akiane “The truth is still the truth even if it stutters.”
 Akiane Kramarik Page 1 of Part I of My Dream Is Bigger than I Memories of Tomorrow